This is Chapter 2 from my dystopian sci-fi thriller Entanglement. It's not connected to Chapter 1, so you can read them in any order.

 “I can’t,” she said taking another step.
 “I have to get my punishment.”

-“You’ll have enough time for that,” Tyssdin said blocking her way.
+“You’ll have enough time for that,” Tyssdin said, blocking her way.
 “Why did you do it again?
 You knew how it would end!”

-“Are you here to reprove me?” she replied coldly.
-“I’m pretty sure I’ve already got it, thanks.”
+“Are you here to reproach me?
+I’m pretty sure I’ve already got it, thanks.”

-He looked her in the eye like a puppy expecting approval.
-Tyss was shorter than her, which made him look up and intensified the effect.
+He looked her in the eye, like a puppy expecting approval.
+Tyss was shorter than her, which made him look up and that only intensified the effect.
 It made Vietra feel slightly uncomfortable.
-Did he really mean it, or was he saying so just to make her believe they had something in common?
+Did he really mean it, or was he only saying it to make her believe they had something in common?

-“But you know the rules.
-It’s not about being humane.
-It’s about obeying and doing exactly what you are told, no matter what.
-That’s what the Master expects from you.
+“But you know the rules.”
+Tyss continued.
+“It’s not about being humane.
+It’s about obeying, and doing exactly what you are told, no matter what.
+That’s what the Master expects from us.
 You shouldn’t have done it.
 Not for the third time.
 He won’t forgive you.
 You don’t want to end up like Mroolic, do you?”

-“Listen, Tyss, I really appreciate your concern, but it’s already done.
-I can’t change the past, as far as I know, and unless you have a revolutionary technology to offer, I’m afraid I have to go.”
+“Listen, Tyss, I appreciate your concern, but it’s already done.
+I can’t change the past, as far as I know, and unless you have revolutionary technology to offer, I’m afraid I have to go.”

-“I’m not scared,” she said.
+“I’m not scared!”

 “How do you know he isn’t watching?”
 Vietra asked.
 She knew it was a mistake, but she wanted to trust him.
 Or maybe to trust anybody at all.

 “How would you know?
 You’ve never been there!”
-She tried to keep a note of disdain from her voice, but she didn’t succeed because Tyss looked a little hurt.
+She tried to keep a note of disdain from her voice, but didn’t succeed because Tyss looked a little hurt.

-This wasn’t the right thing to do, especially now, when she’d already brought the Master’s disapproval on herself.
+It wasn’t the right thing to do, especially now, when she’d already brought the Master’s disapproval on herself.
 But there he was, another human being offering her consolation.
 A warm, heavily built, middle-aged man with brownish skin and dark eyes.
 A temporary escape from fear.
-Vietra huddled up to him and felt she wasn’t alone anymore.
+Vietra huddled up to him and suddenly felt she wasn’t alone anymore.
 Her terror was now shared between two and, surprisingly, diminished.

 The men were coming closer.
-The events were unfolding as if in slow motion.
+Events were unfolding as if in slow motion.
 Vietra’s concentration had always slowed the world down for her, but this time it had gluey texture of a bad dream.
 Her own helplessness was unbearable.
 She didn’t want to see what would happen as one of the men reached her mother and started raising his axe over her head, but she couldn’t close her eyes or look away.

 Suddenly, there was darkness and silence.
 The image of her mother fell apart, and Vietra realized with clarity that the woman was a stranger to her.
 It didn’t make her feel better, but the next moment she fell into nothingness, free.

-Featured image made by AI called DALL·E 2.
+Featured image by DALL·E 2.